warmcat/lws-esp32-test-server-demos/README.md

 which runs from the "factory" partition on ESP32.
 This app is designed to run from the 2.9MB OTA partition.

+## New!

+This includes the latest lws HTTP/2 support now, improved memory management for headers, and mbedTLS wrapper fixes to improve speed when multiple SSL connections are coming.

+## About this demo

+This demo is the standard lws test server using the standard lws test protocol plugins.

+When you open the page the html / png assets are served over http/2 or http/1 depending on how you connected.
+Then the browser connects back over http/1 and upgrades to ws.

 ## Build

 This was built and tested againt esp-idf 1773770f446fb12db2c18217f09fa9d0d2febd35.